 HB 1015, a contested and controversial bill regarding Indiana sports betting, finally passed in 2019.
 What this means for Hoosiers is that Indiana online sports betting is finally legal!
-Here’s all you need to know for when operators finally start releasing their legal sports betting apps in Indiana.
+Here’s all you need to know about where to bet, legal sports betting apps, and how to bet in Indiana.

 Legal IN Sportsbooks

 As of September 2019, Indiana online sports betting has finally launched.
 The first two online sportsbooks for online sports betting are BetRivers and DraftKings.
 Right now, bet online with these two top brands, and download their apps for on-the-go betting!